-Another plus of the ETF is that, because they don't have to sell underlying securities to meet redemptions, they rarely distribute taxable gains to shareholders.
+Another plus of ETFs is that, because they don't have to sell underlying securities to meet redemptions, they rarely distribute taxable gains to shareholders.
 ETF investors sell shares to other investors.

 Yet, no investment vehicle is without its weaknesses.

-With a few exceptions, any time you trade an ETF, notes Morris, you pay a brokerage commission, making them less attractive for active traders and anyone using a dollar-cost average investment strategy (those who buy into a position with small, periodic investments over time.
+With a few exceptions, any time you trade an ETF, notes Morris, you pay a brokerage commission, making them less attractive for active traders and anyone using a dollar-cost average investment strategy -- those who buy into a position with small, periodic investments over time.
 (Some online brokers do offer commission-free ETFs, however.)

 At the same time, the flexibility to trade ETFs like stocks can also become a pitfall for some investors.
 "Unfortunately that encourages investors' worst instincts -- to chase past performance," says Morris.